sagemath/trac_to_gh/Issue 803.md

 # Issue 803: Tests for what kind of an element something is should test the parent

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/803

 Original creator: roed